jobindas82/Dell-command-update-script/README.md

 # DCU - Driver Installer
-This script can be user to download and automate Dell Driver pack installation.
+This script can be used to download and automate Dell Driver pack installation.